Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wonderous Item
 - Attunement

-**Hope**: As a bonus action, you can give yourself temporary hit points equal to your level.
-You can do this a number of times equal to your proficiency bonus before you must take a long rest.
+**Hope**: As a bonus action, you can give yourself temporary hit points equal to twice your proficiency bonus.
+Once you do this it cannot be done again until 30 seconds pass.

 **Well Timed**: Whenever you gain temporary hit points, the cooldowns of your runes and items are reduced by 6 seconds.